microsoft/semantic-kernel/java/PACKAGES.md

 - `semantickernel-connectors-memory-mysql`

 `semantickernel-connectors-memory-azurecognitivesearch`
-: Provides a memory connector that allows using Azure Cognitive Search as a memory.
+: Provides a memory connector for using Azure Cognitive Search as the memory provider for an application.

 ### Miscellaneous Packages